edelweiss-tech/spi_builder/spi_builder/readme.md

 $ minicom -C ses.log S2

 You need to set ATX_PSON and EN_1V8 pins.
-There id's can be different from 19 and 23, so use the 'list' command first.

->:pins list
+Either do it directly with 'pins list' and 'pins set', or just run:

->:pins set 19
+>:pins bootseq
-Set pin 19 (ATX_PSON)
->:pins set 23
+>:pins cpu_off
-Set pin 23 (EN_1V8)

 Flashrom shall be at least version 1.2:
 $ cd img